angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 banner: DD | MP2
 kind: REPORT
 tags: [LEGACY, DDFT]
-title: "The End of the World at SCG Worcester: A Tale of Heroic Courage and Crushing Defeat"
+title: 'The End of the World at SCG Worcester: A Tale of Heroic Courage and Crushing Defeat'
 ---

 Our hellride begins on March 3rd, 2018, just after 12am.
 I have to be up in 5